jjjj473/ggggg/README.md

 lower-right corner reminds you this tool targets Arch Linux users.
 Errors from zip or pacman commands will appear in a message dialog thanks to the internal system manager.
+While commands execute, a loading spinner dialog appears so you know the operation is in progress.

 ### Offline website